thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/trusted-authentication.md

     It is also important the the `username` is a match for a `username` on the ThoughtSpot application.

-2. The trusted web server requests an authentication token on the user's behalf from ThoughtSpot.
+2. The trusted web server requests a authentication token on the user's behalf from ThoughtSpot.

     `POST https://<thoughtspot>/callosum/v1/session/auth/token`